MikeReCode/Ticket_Handle_Copilot/README.md

 #### - Escalation

-For the escalation process you need to choose 10 ticket with a particular issue than type "escalate" and the automation will create the Excel file necessary for the escalation.
+For the escalation process you need to choose 10 tickets with a particular issue then type "escalate" and the automation will create the Excel file necessary for the escalation.

 ![](img/8.png)